 Plan for financial emergencies

-If you’re waiting for payday to arrive or you’re owed money and need a little extra cash to see you through then you could consider borrowing from friend or family or even taking out a short-term loan.
+If you’re waiting for payday to arrive or you’re owed money and need a little extra cash to see you through then you could consider borrowing from friends or family.

 This should never be the answer to an ongoing financial issue, and should only be considered in a genuine financial emergency if you’ve exhausted other options (such as asking family) and you’re confident you can pay the loan back on time and in full.